-Forty-five years ago today, The Band took the stage at Bill Graham‘s Winterland Ballroom in San Francisco to play a true farewell concert.
-Complete with an actual Thanksgiving dinner for the 5,000 lucky fans in attendance, The Last Waltz was turned into a brilliant documentary/concert film by director Martin Scorsese when it was released two years later in 1978.
+Forty-seven years ago today, The Band took the stage at Bill Graham‘s Winterland Ballroom in San Francisco to play a true farewell concert.
+Complete with an actual Thanksgiving dinner for the 5,000 lucky fans in attendance, The Last Waltz was later turned into a brilliant documentary/concert film by director Martin Scorsese when it was released two years later in 1978.

 Part of the legacy of The Last Waltz was the impressive list of musical guests who were also in attendance at the Winterland that evening.
 The Band would be joined throughout the night by some of the most revered artists of the day including Ronnie Hawkins, Dr. John, Paul Butterfield, Muddy Waters, Eric Clapton, Neil Young, Joni Mitchell, Ringo Starr, Neil Diamond, Van Morrison, Allen Toussaint, Ron Wood, and of course, the voice of a generation, Bob Dylan.